Vacation Friends 2: Production

 In April 2023, Deadline reported that a sequel to Vacation Friends was set to be released by Hulu, with the main cast returning.
 Principal photography took place on Oahu in Kailua, Hawaii under the working title Honeymoon Friends in late 2022.

 Release

 Vacation Friends 2 was released on August 25, 2023 in the United States by Hulu and on Disney+ in other territories.

 Reception

 Audience viewership

 Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that Vacation Friends 2 was the third most-streamed film in the U.S. during the week of August 27, 2023.
 It subsequently ranked fifth during the week of September 3, 2023.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that Vacation Friends 2 was watched for 246 million minutes during the week of August 21–27, 2023.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on nine critics, indicating "generally unfavorable" reviews.